5 Smart Approaches for Landing Your First Marketing Job

 5. Curate your social media presence

-It almost sounds cliché at this point, but social media is not only how you share pictures or chat with your friends, but it’s also how business professionals share ideas, collaborate, discover new opportunities, and connect with other talented individuals.
-This is why it’s important to curate a social media presence that puts your best foot forward in positioning yourself as a young marketing professional who is knowledgeable, aware, insightful, and motivated.
+It almost sounds cliché at this point, but social media is how you share pictures or chat with your friends.
+Still, it’s also how business professionals share ideas, collaborate, discover new opportunities, and connect with other talented individuals.
+This is why it’s essential to curate a social media presence that puts your best foot forward in positioning yourself as a young marketing professional who is knowledgeable, aware, insightful, and motivated.

-These are strategies to consider when thinking how you can leverage social media as a tool to land your first marketing job.
-It’s easy to forget that the internet and social media are written in pen, not pencil, and being mindful of what you put into the world, the conversations you engage with, and the idea you bring to the table can be valuable in discovering your dream career opportunity.
+These are strategies to consider when thinking about how you can leverage social media as a tool to land your first marketing job.
+It's easy to forget that the internet and social media are written in pen, not pencil.
+Being mindful of what you put into the world, the conversations you engage with, and the idea you bring to the table can be valuable in discovering your dream career opportunity.

 Nick